tsphillips/mobiletest/README.md

 Looks like a commit is the same as a save in this context.

 Let us see how big a file we can handle...

+The editor is... horrible.
+I miss emacs. ;-(